DFE-Digital/increasing-internet-access-design-history/app/posts/2020-09-10-ordering-devices-school.md

 date: 2020-09-10
 ---

-There are 5 variants of the Order devices page.
+There are 6 variants of the Order devices page.
 They:

 - cannot order yet
 - cannot order yet, but only because their TechSource account isn’t ready yet
 - can order devices for specific circumstances
 - can order a full allocation because there are local coronavirus restrictions
+- cannot order any more devices (ordered full allocation)
-- cannot order any more devices (but might be able to order more later)
+- cannot order any more devices (school has reopened)

 These are an update on the [original design](/school-devices/#order-devices-order-now-local-restrictions-imposed).